flexVDI 3.1 comes with the following main features:

 Stop the flexVDI Manager instance, from the host that is currently running it.

 Remove the flexVDI 3.1 yum repository file and clean the yum metadata.

 - Run the flexVDI 3.0 installer on all your hosts.
 You may need to downgrade the kernel if you upgraded it to a version that is not supported by flexVDI 3.0.

 - Go to Manager → Install, and follow the steps to install the latest version of flexVDI Manager 3.0.

 - Go to Manager → Password and change the Manager default password.

 - DO NOT perform any other step yet: Register, Move, etc...

 - Restore your Manager backup: Go to Manager → Restore and follow the instructions.

 In all your hosts, start the flexvdi-agent service.

+At this point, your flexVDI 3.0 platform should be up and running again.
 Contact our support group to get additional help on your problems upgrading to flexVDI 3.1.